axibase/atsd/rule-engine/incoming-webhooks.md

 Since each message must be associated with an entity, the request should instruct the server how to determine the entity name from the request parameters and the payload.

-1. By default, the entity will be set to the remainder of the path following the `/api/v1/messages/webhook/` prefix.
+1. By default, the entity is set to the remainder of the path following the `/api/v1/messages/webhook/` prefix.

     ```elm
       /api/v1/messages/webhook/jenkins?hello=world